We consider pets that are

 - Certain types of cancer

-- COMFORTABLE BEDDING – If you haven’t already done so, consider providing your senior pet with a soft, supportive bed for naptime and bedtime.
+- COMFORTABLE BEDDING – Consider purchasing your senior pet a soft, supportive bed to provide an optimal spot to rest and relax.